opulencephp/docs/application.md

 ```

 ## Bootstrappers
 Most applications need to do some configuration before starting.
 A common task is registering bindings, and yet another is setting up database connections.
 You can do this bootstrapping by extending `RDev\Applications\Bootstrappers\Bootstrapper`.
+It accepts `Paths`, `Environment`, and `ISession` objects in its constructor, which can be useful for something like binding a particular database instance based on the current environment.

 #### Registering Bindings
 Before you can start using your application, your IoC container needs some bindings to be registered.
 This is where `Bootstrapper::registerBindings()` comes in handy.
 Anything that needs to be bound to the IoC container should be done here.
 Once the application is started, all bootstrappers' bindings are registered.